k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 To open the Data Viewer, click on <img src="../03_logical_units/images/web/schema_data_viewer.png" style="zoom:80%;" />, which appears at the Schema Editor's Toolbar.
 Once clicked, a Query Builder popup window appears.

-This is similar to other Query Builder popup windows, where here the interface - fabric - and the schema - the current LU - are preselected and are read-only.
+This is similar to other Query Builder popup windows, whereas here the interface - fabric - and the schema - the current LU - are preselected and are read-only.

 The LU's tables list is already expanded within the DB explorer on the left side.